cynthialmy/cynthialmy.github.io/resume.md

         <p class="reference-role">Coline Jumeaux, Data Scientist, Volvo Cars</p>
       </div>
       <div class="reference-quote">
-        <p>"You did a great job on this project!
-You demonstrated very good knowledge sharing skills, for instance your demo of the langchain framework was a big highlight for the DS team, even people not working with GenAI could follow easily thanks to how you paced and structured your presentation."</p>
+        <p>"You demonstrated very good knowledge sharing skills, for instance your demo of the langchain framework was a big highlight for the DS team, even people not working with GenAI could follow easily thanks to how you paced and structured your presentation."</p>
         <p>"The work you submitted was always well researched and well documented.
 The code you submitted was well written and of good quality."</p>
         <p>"You also had some great inputs into how we should conduct user interviews, and what we should include in the scope of the project."</p>
-        <p>"You had a great impact on the project, thank you for your hard work, well done!"</p>
       </div>
     </div>